Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 Is the Suunto Vertical 2 worth its price?

+A: Maybe.
 At $599–$699, Suunto Vertical 2 delivers a premium build, vibrant AMOLED, and a 65-hour GNSS battery, ideal for adventurers.
-It’s cheaper than the Garmin Fenix 8 ($999+), but its price rivals older Garmin models with more features and non-Garmin competitors like Coros.
+It’s cheaper than the Garmin Fenix 8 ($999+) and is worthy of consideration for anyone serious about the outdoors.
+But its new price sets it up for comparison to older Garmin models.

 How does Suunto Vertical 2 compare to Garmin Fenix 8?